shrey-bhandary/Cpp-Project-Sem2/README.md

 The server utilizes socket programming to handle HTTP requests, serving static files and managing client connections through multi-threading.
 The frontend implements modern web technologies for an engaging user experience.

 ---
-THANK YOU !
+*Thank You!*
+---
-Made with LOVE for AARON SIR by SHREYAS BHANDARY
+*Made with LOVE for AARON SIR by SHREYAS BHANDARY*